 - Check that you’re release is called “stable” inside /etc/apt/sources.list (if not, adjust the pinning name above)

-Your system should now know about the testing repository but it hasn’t actually downloaded or installed any packages from it yet.
+Your system should now have been made aware of the Debian testing repository but it hasn’t actually downloaded or installed any packages from it yet.
 You can verify this by performing the first step again.
 No new updates should be found assuming everything was set up correctly (and assuming that no updates were released in that small time window, of course.)
 You should double-ccheck the last step against the name in the second step if you see a massive list of available updates.

-Once everything is setup, you can update the repository listing again and instruct the system to install the xserver-xorg-video-intel video driver from the Debian testing repository:
+Once everything is setup, you can update the repository listing again before finally instructing your system to install the updated xserver-xorg-video-intel video driver from the Debian testing repository:

 - apt-get update